RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 # Presentation

 REGARDS UI plugins are pieces of Javascript files bundled together that can be added dynamically into the user interface.
-Its main advantage is allowing operators to create dedicated HMI depending on the type of data manipulated by the project, instead of creating a global rs-frontend project fork.
+Their main advantage is allowing operators to create dedicated HMI depending on the type of data manipulated by the project, instead of creating a global rs-frontend project fork.

 There are currently two types of plugins :